oonne/yii2-scroll-to-top/README.md

-yii2-scroll-top
+yii2-scroll-to-top
 =====================
-A Yii 2 widget to add scroll-to-top button.
+A Yii2 widget to add scroll-to-top button.
 Base on the .animate jQuery function.

 Installation
 ------------